kuang-da/kuangda/readings.md

 I am working on a [reading list of Single-cell genomics](https://github.com/kuang-da/scGenomic-Reading-List).

-Besides that, there are some instructive materials for good research,
+Besides that, there are some inspiring materials for good research,

 - [Can a biologist fix a radio?—Or, what I learned while studying apoptosis](https://doi.org/10.1016/S1535-6108(02)00133-2)
 - [Good enough practices in scientific computing](https://doi.org/10.1371/journal.pcbi.1005510)